MS, MSW, LSWAIC, CCLS

 A native New Yorker, Alicia fell in love with nonprofits when she was only a teenager.
 Inspired by a year of volunteering at the ASPCA, Alicia quickly developed a deep passion for charitable work.

 Before joining The Healing Center team, Alicia worked as the Senior Manager, Operations and Parent Education and Support Services at Ramapo for Children.
 Through direct service youth programs and highly regarded training programs for adults, Ramapo works on behalf of children who face obstacles to learning, including children with special needs, enabling them to succeed in the classroom, at home, and in life.

 Alicia graduated with honors from the State University of New York Oswego with a Bachelor of Arts in Human Communication and a minor in Art History.

 Kayla graduated from Western Washington University with a BA in Human Services.
-During her time at Western, she interned with the YWCA of Bellingham and with the independent living skills program at Youthnet, which helps youth transition out of foster care.
+During her time at Western, she interned with the independent living skills program at Youthnet, which helps youth transition out of foster care.
 She has also worked as a case aide at Secret Harbor, where she provided recreation and mentorship for foster youth.
-Kayla is excited to join such a welcoming and supportive community at the Healing Center.
+Kayla is excited to bring her passion for non-profit development to her work with The Healing Center.